premj21/HealthFitness/README.md

     Access the application
         Navigate to http://localhost:3000 to explore HealthFitness! 🎉

-📸 Screenshots

-(Add screenshots of your app's UI and features here to make the README more engaging.)
 🌟 Future Enhancements

     📅 Add progress tracking with visual graphs.